-In 2016, an excess of \$3.1 million was expended for various community development programs, projects, and activities with CDBG, HOME and ESG funds.
+In 2017, an excess of \$12 million was expended for various community development programs, projects, and activities with CDBG, HOME and ESG funds.
+The County made significant investemnts in its CDBG program, and successfully met is 1.5 expenditure ratio.
 All funds expended were for projects that address the priority needs identified in the Consolidated Plan and Action Plan.
 The CDBG Financial Summary Report (PR26) is attached as an appendix.